linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 September 29, 2022

 ###  Ricardian Model
-- Developed by [[Chapter 2-The Principle Of Comparative Advantage|David Ricardo]] in early 1800's
+- Developed by [David Ricardo](../International%20Finance/Globalization/Chapter%202-The%20Principle%20Of%20Comparative%20Advantage.md) in early 1800's
 - Despite the date - it's all about technology
 - Comparative Advantage
  - Absolute Advantage